With this one, the series arrives on the Sega Genesis with a bang. I found this game

 ICONIC MOON ALERT!
 It's a wee bit different here than it is in the other games.
 It's full, for one thing.

 Death shows up here for the umpteenth time.
 In this installment, he busts out some arcana cards which rotate around him and act as almost a mini stage select.
-Hitting one causes you to go and fight one of the game's major bosses.
+Hitting one causes you to go and fight one of the game's major bosses, and you have to go through all four of them.
 The two that look alike are full heals, and the timing on when to hit them is the key to getting past this boss rush ordeal.

 After re-defeating the four big bosses, it's time to tangle with the reaper himself.
 This fight is fast and furious, but it isn't the total struggle that it was in CVIII.
 Either way, he's a worthy second-in-command to Dracula, and I like the way the games are consistent about this.